cylint/cylint.github.io/about.md

 ---

-This site use the Jekyll Theme of [Triangle Fraternity at Michigan Tech](https://trianglefraternitymtu.github.io/) ,almost the same.
+This site use the Jekyll Theme of [Triangle Fraternity at Michigan Tech](https://trianglefraternitymtu.github.io/) ,almost keep the same.

 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)